PMardouski/micro_frontend/README.md

-# Web app is based on micro frontends architecture
+# Example of Web app that is based on micro frontends architecture

 ### Description:
 This is a simple example a web application based on React using microfront architecture approche.